 When making pimento cheese, yes, you can use pimentos, roasted red bell pepper, or piquillo peppers.
 Each will have slightly different flavor nuances, but overall the dish won’t suffer because of it.

-Personally, my favorite in pimento cheese are piquillo peppers because I love their slightly more intense flavor and richer texture.
+Personally, my favorite in this Pimento Cheese Recipe are piquillo peppers because I love their slightly more intense flavor and richer texture.

 How to Use Pimento Cheese